 GeoContent is a new Joomla!
-2.5/3.x component that allows embedding Google Maps into a Joomla! website.
+3.x component that let you create beautiful and fully customizable maps for your Joomla! website.
 The new version for Joomla! also supports OpenLayers maps.

 Standard Joomla Articles, can be bound to geographic features such as POINTs, LINEs and POLYGONs and the resulting maps can be shown in the article page and in an overview map.
 A single article can be represented by more than one geographic type: so that you can have simultaneously a set of POINTS, some POLYGONS and some LINES for a single Joomla article.

 Articles on the map are grouped by layers, appearance can be fully customized through layers configuration.